 If you’ve ever had coffee from Cafe Du Monde, you’ve tasted chicory in your coffee before.

-Chicory is a root that’s harvested, minced, roasted, and then brewed either as an alternative to coffee or is mixed into regular ground coffee, which is how Cafe Du Monde makes it.
+Chicory is a root that’s harvested, minced, roasted, and then brewed either as an alternative to coffee or mixed into regular ground coffee, which is how Cafe Du Monde makes it.

 Chicory root has been used as medicine for centuries, but drinking it like coffee or mixing it into your coffee also affects health benefits and flavor.